MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/convert-models.md

 ms.reviewer: v-brycho
 ---

-# Convert your 3D (CAD) models to use with Dynamics 365 Guides or Power Apps mixed-reality components
+# Convert your 3D (CAD) models to use with Dynamics 365 Guides or in mixed-reality components included in apps created with Power Apps

 To use your 3D models with Microsoft Dynamics 365 Guides or in apps created with Power Apps that include mixed-reality components, you need to convert them to a file format that supports real-time rasterization.